-- 3.11.1 In terms of soils, Policy 5 states at part (a) that development proposals will only be supported if they are designed and constructed by first avoiding and then minimising the amount of disturbance to soils on undeveloped land; and in a manner the protects soil from damage. - 3.11.2 (b) provides that development proposals on prime agricultural land, or land of lesser quality that is culturally or locally important for primary use will only be supported where it meets certain listed criteria.
-Criteria (iv) provides support for 'the generation of energy from renewable sources or the extraction of minerals and there is secure provision for restoration'. - 3.11.3 Part (c) of the policy states that where development on peatland or carbon rich soils or priority peatland habitat is proposed, a detailed site-specific assessment is required to identify baseline, likely effects and net effects.
-The policy intent is to protect carbon rich soils, restore peatlands and minimise disturbance to soils from development.
+- 3.11.1 In terms of soils, Policy 5 states at part (a) that development proposals will only be supported if they are designed and constructed by first avoiding and then minimising the amount of disturbance to soils on undeveloped land; and in a manner the protects soil from damage. - 3.11.2 Part (b) provides that development proposals on prime agricultural land, or land of lesser quality that is culturally or locally important for primary use will only be supported where it is for certain types of development.
+Criteria (iv) provides support for 'the generation of energy from renewable sources or the extraction of minerals and there is secure provision for restoration'. - 3.11.3 Part (c) of the policy states that where development on peatland or carbon rich soils or priority peatland habitat is proposed, a detailed site-specific assessment is required to identify baseline, likely effects and net effects. - 3.11.4 The policy intent is to protect carbon rich soils, restore peatlands and minimise disturbance to soils from development.